 Supply of Conductors

-The Conductor industry is concentrated in New York, California, and Texas.
+The Conductor industry is not particularly concentrated in any state.